mtthwnestor/lansing-complete-streets/README.md

 # README

-We are working to bring safe [protected cycling infrastructure](http://www.protectedintersection.com/) to Michigan Avenu and other areas in the Greater Lansing area.
+We are working to bring safe, [protected cycling infrastructure](http://www.protectedintersection.com/) to Michigan Avenue and elsewhere in the Greater Lansing area.

 * Ruby version: `3.1.2`